fostering information-sharing, respect, collaboration and friendship between Buddhist communities in Aotearoa

 By supporting a person suffering in a difficult situation with skillful inquiry, guided meditation and/or prayers, the total pain (physical, mental, emotional and spiritual) a person experiences is skillfully and compassionately addressed.
 With the help of a spiritual friend the person is better able to find their own inner resources to handle what is happening, moment by moment.

-NZBC and Amitabha Hospice have complete confidence that these NZ Buddhist Hospice / Healthcare Chaplains can be employed to facilitate a person’s mental comfort by helping the person use their own beliefs to investigate their concerns and gain strength and resilience in the midst of a health crisis.
+NZBC and Amitabha Hospice have confidence that these NZ Buddhist Hospice / Healthcare Chaplains can be engaged to facilitate a person’s mental comfort by helping the person use their own beliefs to investigate their concerns and gain strength and resilience in the midst of a health crisis.

 *Please substitute @ for (at).
 We list email addresses in this way to avoid spambots.